 Cardio alone is not enough!
 Without strength training, you start to lose muscle at age 40 if you're a woman and 50 if you're a man.
-You also lose bone as you age and strength training can help slow the loss of bone and rebuild lost muscle.
+You also lose bone as

 Stand More

 Even if you exercise regularly, sitting for at least six hours a day leads to a higher risk of premature death than people who sat for less than three hours.
 We should all get up and move every 30 minutes or so.